ColinEspinas/ezmm/README.md

 }
 ```

-On any provider you add you will probably need to give the name of the module with `%n`.
+On any provider you add you will probably need to give the module's name with `%n`.

 Do not hesitate to do a pull request to add providers to ezmm default `provider.json`.